Eruimdas/eruimdas/README.md

 - Working on Machine Learning, Deep Learning, Natural Language Processing.
 - Feel free to reach me out from: hasan.kemikk@gmail.com at any time!

+Also, if you want you can drop a message to the [Discussion](https://github.com/Eruimdas/eruimdas/discussions/categories/guestbook) page 😇

 ## Publications

 - [BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter](https://arxiv.org/abs/2105.01331)